Healthdirect Free Australian health advice you can count on.

 Key facts

-• Drug and alcohol use is common in Australia, with 1 in 3 people reporting they drink alcohol at risky levels, for example.
+• Drug and alcohol use is common in Australia.

-• If you are concerned that a friend or family member is being impacted by drugs or alcohol, let them know and offer support.
+• If you are concerned that a friend or family member is being affected by drugs or alcohol, let them know and offer support.

-• Avoid being judgemental or accusatory when discussing a person's drug or alcohol use.
+• Avoid being judgemental when discussing a person's drug or alcohol use.

-• There are many services that help people with drug or alcohol problems — as well as the friends and relatives supporting them.
+• There are many services that can support people with drug or alcohol problems.

-• It's the person's decision whether they seek help for drug or alcohol misuse, but your support is still invaluable.
+• It's the person's decision whether they seek help for drug or alcohol misuse, but your support can be very helpful.

 What is drug or alcohol misuse?

-Drugs are substances that affect how the body functions.
-Illegal drugs — such as ecstasy and heroin — can be harmful and unpredictable.
-Unlike prescription medicines, there is no government organisation that regulates the quality or amount of active ingredients in illegal substances.
+Drugs are substances that affect how the body or brain functions.
+Illegal drugs such as ecstasy and heroin can be harmful.
+Unlike prescription medicines, there is no government organisation that regulates the quality or amount of active ingredients in illegal drugs.
+This means that someone using them can’t know how strong the drug is or what is actually in it.

 Drug and alcohol misuse is common.
-About 1 in 3 people in Australia drink alcohol at risky levels.
-Two in every 5 people in Australia have used an illegal drug at some point in their lives, including taking pharmaceutical medicines for non-medical purposes.
+More than 1 in 4 adults and 1 in 3 young adults in Australia drink alcohol at risky levels.
+About 2 in 5 people in Australia have used an illegal drug at some point in their lives, including taking pharmaceutical medicines for non-medical purposes.

 How do I know if someone needs help for their drug or alcohol use?

-It can be difficult to tell if a person is consuming harmful levels of drugs or alcohol, especially if they’re trying to hide their drug or alcohol use.
+It can be difficult to tell if a person is taking unsafe levels of drugs or alcohol, especially if they’re trying to hide their drug or alcohol use.

-Some drugs can result in noticeable physical symptoms, including:
+Some drugs can show noticeable physical symptoms including:

 A person may be misusing drugs or alcohol if their use leads to: